Sweet Dive VR

 The Clinical Trial

-To evaluate the efficacy of our approach, we will conduct a clinical trial at the University Hospital Essen and other German hospitals.
+To evaluate the efficacy of our approach, we conduct a clinical trial at the University Hospital Essen and other German hospitals.
 Patients between the ages of 6 and 12 who are due to undergo a port, bone marrow or lumbar puncture, as well as a caregiver, can participate on a voluntary basis.
-The study has already been approved by the ethics committee of the medical faculty of the University of Duisburg-Essen.
-The study is currently scheduled to start on 1 February 2023.
-We plan to publish the results of the study after the data collection and analysis phase has been completed.
+The study was approved by the ethics committee of the medical faculty of the University of Duisburg-Essen.
+After completion of the pilot phase, it will now be conducted as a multicenter study at the university hospitals in Essen (UME), Hamburg-Eppendorf (UKE) and Schleswig-Holstein (UKSH) (DRKS00033544).
+We will publish the results of the study after the data collection and analysis phase has been completed.

 Dr. med.
 Oliver Basu